 When do I start?

-Most northbounders start in late April or early May.
-Southbound hikers generally start in the last two weeks of June.
+Most northbounders start in mid-April through early May.
+Southbound hikers generally start in late June through early July.
 Many people want to start early.
 Beware.
 Snow covers sections of the trail in the spring and early summer.
 In Southern California, dangerous stretches blanket the trail within the first 200 miles of the border.
 If you head into the Sierra too early, you’ll face significant snow and stream crossing obstacles.
 In Washington, steep, risky snow slopes turn PCT travel into mountaineering well into early July.

 Late starts also present problems.
 Southern California can be dangerously hot and your safety may be at risk.
 If you’re starting late and plan to do the whole trail as a thru-hike, you’ll face other problems.
 Are you fit and lucky enough to be able to sustain endurance power-hiking?
 Will winter shut down travel before you are done?